-As a part of the proposed project, if approved and upon licensure, BMCJ will voluntarily delicense the existing pediatric cardiac catheterization program, the existing pediatric open heart surgery program and the existing pediatric bone marrow transplantation program-and will simultaneously license those same programs at their existing location, pursuant to the approved CON #10426.
-CON application #10442 includes a letter to this effect, dated June 6, 2016, signed by A. Hugh Greene, FACHE, President and CEO of Baptist Health, SBHF and Wolfson, Inc.
+As a part of the proposed project, if approved and upon licensure, BMCJ will voluntarily delicense the existing pediatric open heart surgery program, the existing pediatric cardiac catheterization program and the existing pediatric bone marrow transplantation program and will simultaneously license those same programs at their existing location, pursuant to the approved CON #10426.
+CON application #10443 includes a letter to this effect, dated June 6, 2016, signed by A. Hugh Greene, FACHE, President and CEO of Baptist Health, SBHF and Wolfson, Inc.

-Upon approval and licensure of the proposed project, UFHJ will voluntarily delicense the existing pediatric cardiac catheterization program and the existing pediatric open heart surgery program.
-CON application #10442 includes a letter to this effect, dated May 5, 2016, signed by Russell E. Armistead, CEO, UFHJ.
+Upon approval and licensure of the proposed project, UFHJ will voluntarily delicense the existing pediatric OHS program and the existing pediatric cardiac catheterization program.
+CON application #10443 includes a letter to this effect, dated May 5, 2016, signed by Russell E. Armistead, CEO, UFHJ.

-The proposed pediatric cardiac catheterization program, if approved, is expected to have initiation of service on October 1, 2016.
+The proposed pediatric OHS program, if approved, is expected to have initiation of service on October 1, 2016.
 Project costs total \$10,000.
 The project involves zero gross square feet (GSF) of renovated space and zero GSF of new construction, with no renovation and no construction costs.
 Total project costs include only the project development cost.

-In Schedule C of CON application #10442, the applicant conditions the proposed project as follows:
+In Schedule C of CON application #10443, the applicant conditions the proposed project as follows:

 - C.1.
 Specific site within the subdistrict.
 The parcel or address is as follows: 800 Prudential Drive, Jacksonville, Florida 32207, Duval County, District 4, Pediatric Heart Service Area 2; the present site; this condition has been included in all related applications - C.2.
 Percent of a particular population subgroup to be served.
-The population subgroup, along with the percent to be served, is as follows: 33 percent of pediatric cardiac catheterizations to Medicaid, defined as Medicaid and Medicaid managed care combined - C.3.
-Special programs listed as: Wolfson, Inc., will operate the beds and services listed below in the children's specialty (Class 2) hospital (ages 17 and under) along with the pediatric cardiac catheterization program in this application: - Acute Care 132 beds - ➤ NICU Level II 24 beds - ➤ NICU Level III 32 beds - Child and Adolescent Psychiatric 14 beds via CON exemption request - Pediatric Cardiac Catheterization (this application) - Pediatric Open Heart Surgery - > Pediatric Bone Marrow Transplantation
+The population subgroup, along with the percent to be served, is as follows: 33 percent of pediatric open heart surgeries to Medicaid, defined as Medicaid and Medicaid managed care combined - C.3.
+Special programs listed as: Wolfson, Inc., will operate the beds and services listed below in the children's specialty (Class 2) hospital (ages 17 and under) along with the pediatric open heart surgery program in this application: - ➤ Acute Care 132 beds - ➤ NICU Level II 24 beds - ➤ NICU Level III 32 beds - Child and Adolescent Psychiatric 14 beds via CON exemption request - Pediatric Cardiac Catheterization - Pediatric Open Heart Surgery (this application) - Pediatric Bone Marrow Transplantation